• Skip to main content

 Any time I would have any kind of deep and meaningful conversation with my girlfriend at the time, I would always end up laughing uncontrollably sooner or later.
 If she was mad about something I would start laughing.
 If she was concerned, I would start laughing.
 If she was sad, you guessed it, I would start laughing.
 I had no idea why I was laughing!
 Most of these times, there was nothing at all funny about what we were talking about, but nevertheless, all I could do was laugh.
 Let me just say that this laughing thing did not prove to be a healthy building block for a strong and lasting relationship………..

 One time, I had a performance appraisal that was given to me by my very over-weight boss.
 (I started working as a manager in a convenient store in 1995) As we sat down in my small office and he started to talk about my performance over the last year, I started cracking up.
 It started out sparse, a giggle and a snicker here and there, but eventually, I exploded!
 I was laughing so hard I fell off my chair and couldn’t talk.
-My boss started turning red and I could tell he was getting quite angry!
+My boss started turning red and I could tell he was getting really angry!
 I imagine that he thought I was laughing at him because he kept asking me “What are you laughing at?”
 “Are you laughing at me?”
 I would gasp “No” over and over in between the laughter as tears were running down my cheeks.
-Although he gave me a great performance appraisal at the time because I was doing a great job, I’m pretty sure that he thought I had some mental issues troubling me after that encounter and that he would need to fire me sooner or later.
+Although he gave me a great performance appraisal at the time because I was doing a great job, I’m pretty sure that he thought I had some mental health issues troubling me after that encounter and that he would need to fire me sooner or later.

 Another time, at this same store, the president of the company came in to meet me as he toured all of his stores.
 He was a pretty serious guy as most millionaire CEO’s are.
 Let’s just say that I didn’t leave the best impression.
 We met each other in an aisle in the store where we shook hands and he introduced himself.
 He then proceeded to watch me laugh for what felt like five minutes straight.
-The boss who had given me the performance appraisal was also there and trying to do his best to cover for me but I’m pretty sure that CEO was wondering why the heck an idiot like me was managing one of his best stores.
+The boss who had given me the performance appraisal was also there and trying to do his best to cover for me but I’m pretty sure that that the owner of the company was wondering why the heck an idiot like me was managing one of his best stores.
 Luckily, at that time I had one of the best performing stores in the region so I think that helped me not to get immediately fired that day.

 He then proceeded to change his lesson from “people are going to hell”, into “people going to hell is not a laughing matter”.
 In this new revised lesson, he taught that if you think people going to hell is funny, you should not be going to a church meeting about “people going to hell!”.
-I was still laughing hysterically as he made his new points which of course made the Pastor even more angry.
+I was still laughing hysterically as he made his revised points which of course made the minister even more angry.
 Finally, my continued laughter used up any of the patience he had left and he told me to get out.
-I remember laughing the whole way to the door, out to my car and all the way home…………..(I wasn’t invited back to those Sunday night church meeting after that)
+I remember laughing the whole way to the door, out to my car and all the way home…….(Surprisingly, I wasn’t invited back to those Sunday night church meeting after that)

 I’ll continue with the rest of this story next time.
-There’s much more to it so check back later…………..Part 2
+There’s much more to it, so check back later…………..Part 2

 Filed Under: Funny as a Brain Tumor Tagged With: brain stem, brain tumor, funny, hysterical, laughing, Massachusetts, meningioma, MGH, steve neff